 I’ve only seen a handful of affiliates actually use it.

 Probably because they have no clue what they’re doing when it comes to running an email business.

-If that’s you, I suggest you check out my Newsletter Academy program.
+If that’s you, I suggest you check out my Newsletter Secrets training.
 It’s what I recommend to everyone who’s trying to make money online.